unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 > ## Explore the data
 >
 > Familiarize yourself with the CIFAR10 dataset.
 To start, consider the following questions:
-> - What is the dimension of your input data?
+> - What is the dimension of a single data point?
 What do you think the dimensions mean?
-> - What is the range of values of your input data?
+> - What is the range of values that your input data takes?
 > - What is the shape of the labels, and how many labels do we have?
 >
 > > ## Solution